An A-Z of the Key Terms in the Renters’ Rights Act 2025

 Commencement date

-The date when the new law takes effect.
-All tenancies (new and existing) will convert to periodic tenancies on this date.
+All assured shorthold tenancies (including existing tenancies) will convert to periodic tenancies on this date.

 Category 1 hazard